Stained Glass Conservation & Repair

 Our philosophy is one that puts information and understanding at the heart of everything that we do, meaning that our studio treatment is considered, informed and in the best interest of the material.
 Thorough investigative examinations supported by detailed reports, plans and proposals are a key part in making sure that the correct approach and treatments are carried out.
 All of our conservation work follows guidance and research published by the CVMA, the Institute of Conservation and the International Institute for Conservation of Historic and Artistic Work.

 Conservation is not all about the studio.
-Taking steps to ensure that environmental options are considered can be equally, if not more important than the studio work itself.
+Taking steps to ensure that more passive conservation options are considered can be equally, if not more important than the studio work itself.
 There is little point spending months conserving an object if it is placed back into the unsuitable environment which led to it requiring work in the first place.
-There are a lot of things to consider on this front and several different courses of action that can be taken to improve the environment in which your stained glass resides, from looking at heating systems, ventillation of the building, and environmental protective glazing (previously/also known as isothermal glazing).
+There are a lot of things to consider on this front and several different courses of action that can be taken to improve the environment in which your stained glass resides.

 Historic Glazing & Glass Stocks